 Five diverse finalists make up the Made in Britain shortlist for the 2012 Growing Business Awards.
-Here, we celebrate groundbreaking products and technologies created, developed and produced on British soil.

 Made in Britain.
 And proud of it.
 The shortlist for the “Made in Britain” category at the 2012 Growing Business Awards, in association with Lloyds Bank, contains five exceptional businesses boosting the UK’s economic prospects by developing technically excellent, innovative, world-beating products and technologies.
 From energy to kids’ suitcases; from saving 40 million litres of water leakage a day to creating new customer-friendly digital platforms.
 Innovation is alive and well in Britain…

 UK skills and assets are key to i20’s unique offering.
 In 2005 Adam Kingdon and Andrew Burrows, frustrated with the water industry and convinced there needed to be more innovative solutions to tackle the problem of leakage in global networks, set about developing a technology to address the issue.
 The results were i20: the only advanced pressure management solution that integrates both hardware and software.
 This technology allows companies to manage pressure remotely, automatically adjusting the water pressure day or night to reach the optimum level.

 The Southampton-based technology firm has sold its technology to more than 30 water utilities in 13 different countries.
 The UK-centric team of engineers, developers and manufactures have achieved £2m-plus revenues while saving huge amounts of water across the globe.

 Bowman Power’s high-speed turbogenerator takes waste energy from the exhausts of large engines and converts it into free electricity – something people have been attempting to do since the 1920s!
 Launched in early 2010, the business has grown rapidly, reaching £9m sales this year.
 Revenue is forecast to approach £50m by 2017.